 Assemble the center pivot as shown.
 Do not over-tighten the 2-56 button head screws.
 Find a 4-40 screw from the kit, and partially screw it into the ball.
-Use this screw to judge how much to tighten the 2-56 screws.
+Use this screw to pivot the ball to judge how much to tighten the 2-56 screws.
 The ball should not have play in the socket, and it should not be overly tight.
 There are access holes in the chassis to adjust the 2-56 screws as they seat.